Get Your Flu Shot

-Here are some common reasons that people don’t get the flu shot and why those reasons shouldn’t stop you:
+Here are some common reasons why people don’t get the flu shot.
+Don’t let these reasons stop you from getting your shot this year.

 I never get the flu.